Skip to Main Content

 Required: Intern application form, cover letter, writing sample, current resume, current college transcript, and 2 letters of recommendation.
 Check this site for application deadlines.

-Sen. Harris offers a variety of internships in Washington, D.C. and California district offices in Sacramento, San Francisco, Fresno, Los Angeles, and San Diego for qualified college students and recent college graduates.
+Sen. Padilla offers a variety of internships in Washington, D.C. and California district offices in Sacramento, San Francisco, Fresno, Los Angeles, and San Diego for qualified college students and recent college graduates.

 Search for a variety of legislative and other government internships here.